 Getting your family and friends together for a Barbeque is one of the benefits of the season, but backyard chefs should beware: some research suggests that cooking meats at elevated temperatures creates chemicals (heterocyclic amines, or HA’s) that may potentially increase cancer risk.

 In fact, a study from the University of Minnesota found that eating charred, well-done meat on a regular basis may increase your risk of pancreatic cancer by up to 60%.
 Heterocyclic amines (HA’s) develop by the burning of amino acids and other substances in meats cooked at particularly hot temperatures and that are particularly well-done.
 HA’s turn up in grilled and barbecued meat as well as broiled and pan-fried meat.

 You do not have to give up your grill to stay healthy.
 You just need to choose sensible foods and use the right techniques.

 Choose lean cuts of meat and trim any excess fat.
 Fat dripping onto hot coals causes smoke that contains carcinogens.
 Less fat means less smoke.

 Line the grill with foil and poke small holes in it so the fat can still drip off, but the amount of smoke coming back onto the meat is lower.

-Avoid charring meat or eating parts that are especially burned and black – they have the highest concentrations of HAs.
+When cooking over an open flame avoid charring meat or eating parts burned and black as they have the highest concentrations of HA’s.